matteoferla/mol_to_params.py/README.md

 So turns out that the version shipped with Rosetta is longer and has more functionality.

 ## changes
 **I am not the author**, Ian W. Davis is.
-I just ported this code to the 21st century.
+I just ported this code to the 2nd decade of 21st century.
 So any issues, loveletters and royalty checks go to the original author.

 Original script is from http://www.pyrosetta.org/scripts.